Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

     * Write a python script that:
        * Reads in the GenBank file
-       * Extracts the nucleotide sequences of each gene
+       * Extracts the amino acid sequence of each gene
        * Writes them to a single multi-fasta file

     .. hidden-code-block:: python